Yes! We can create pretty much anything in 3D. Send us an email and we can discuss your requirements.

 Note: We are trying to fix this issue in order to make the whole interactive experience more intuitive, but coordinating annotations with a moving camera position is quite difficult.
 Until we fix the issue, please explode the model in order to use the annotation and quiz features.

-Please note, the saVRee logo should be shown in such a way that it can be clearly seen.
+Please note, if showing the saVRee logo, the logo should be shown in such a way that it is clearly visible (please do not reduce the logo size or conceal it).

 Generally, no. Sometimes minor complications occur due to hardware or software.
 Updating your internet browser, or lowering your browser security settings, will usually fix most problems.

-We will refund any purchased Plan that could not be used due to IT issues, but the refund application should be made within one week of your initial purchase.
+We will refund any purchased Plan that could not be used due to IT issues.

-Standard VR glasses can cost as little as €5.99 (Google Cardboard on Amazon as of 03/09/2017) or thousands of euros.
+Standard VR glasses can cost as little as €5.99 or thousands of euros.
 To help get you up and running quickly, we recommend purchasing glasses in the €20-€50 range.

 To load a model in VR:

-1. Using your electronic device, load the desired saVRee 3D model URL.
+1. Using your electronic device, load the desired saVRee 3D model.

-2. Click on the ‘VR’ icon (located on the toolbar at the bottom of the screen).
+2. Click on the ‘VR’ icon (located in the bottom right of the screen).

 3. Place your electronic device in the VR glasses holder.